Set Medical Provision

 Argument Flaw

-We’re here for the crew only Without a structured OH contract, this is just workplace first aid or ad hoc triage — not occupational health.
+We’re only here for the crew Without a structured OH contract this is just workplace first aid or ad hoc triage, not occupational health.

 We’re acting in a preventative role Unless this is part of a formal, employer-run health programme, it’s reactive care, not prevention.